Malays (ethnic group): Colonisation by foreign powers

 Between 1511 and 1984, numerous Malay kingdoms and sultanates fell under direct colonisation or became the protectorates of different foreign powers, from European colonial powers like Portuguese, Dutch and British, to regional powers like Aceh, Siam and Japan.
 In 1511, the Portuguese Empire captured the capital city of the Malacca Sultanate.
 The victorious Portuguese however, were unable to extend their political influence beyond the fort of Malacca.
 The Sultan maintained his overlordship on the lands outside Malacca and established the Johor Sultanate in 1528 to succeed Malacca.
 Portuguese Malacca faced several unsuccessful retaliation attacks by Johor until 1614, when the combined forces of Johor and the Dutch Empire, ousted the Portuguese from the peninsula.
 As per agreement with Johor in 1606, the Dutch later took control of Malacca.

-Historically, Malay states of the peninsular had a hostile relation with the Siamese.
-Malacca sultanate herself fought two wars with the Siamese while northern Malay states came intermittently under Siamese dominance for centuries.
-In 1771, the Kingdom of Siam under the new Chakri Dynasty abolished the Patani Sultanate and later annexed a large part of Kedah Sultanate.
+Historically, Malay states of the peninsula had hostile relations with the Siamese.
+The Malacca Sultanate Itself fought two wars with the Siamese while the northern Malay states came intermittently under Siamese dominance for centuries.
+In 1771, the Kingdom of Siam under the new Chakri dynasty abolished the Patani Sultanate and later annexed a large part of Kedah Sultanate.
 Earlier, the Siamese under Ayutthaya Kingdom have had already absorbed Tambralinga and overrun the Singgora Sultanate in the 17th century.
 Between 1808 and 1813, the Siamese imposed a new administrative structure and created the semi-independent Malay kingdoms of Patani, Saiburi, Nongchik, Yaring, Yala, Reman and Rangae from Greater Patani and similarly obtained Rundung, Kupa, Tongkah, Terang while carving Setul, Langu, Perlis, Kubang Pasu from the Kedah Kingdom in 1839.
 In 1902, the Siamese stripped the political powers of all the 7 kingdoms of Patani following a planned revolt for independence against the central government.
 The coup de grâce was cultivated by 1906, when the Siamese redraw the border of the Patani territories and installed a new governance and administrative system.

 In 1786, the island of Penang was leased to East India Company by Kedah Sultanate in exchange of military assistance against the Siamese.
 In 1819, the company also acquired Singapore from Johor Empire, later in 1824, Dutch Malacca from the Dutch, followed by Dindings from Perak by 1874 and finally Labuan from Brunei in 1886.
 All these trading posts officially known as Straits Settlements in 1826 and became the crown colony of British Empire in 1867.
 Additionally, the Straits Settlements would also encompass the Indian Ocean islands of Christmas Island and the Cocos Islands in 1886.
 British intervention in the affairs of Malay states was formalised in 1895, when Malay rulers accepted British Residents in administration, and the Federated Malay States was formed.
 In 1909, Kedah, Kelantan, Terengganu and Perlis were handed over by Siam to the British.
 These states along with Johor, later became known as Unfederated Malay States.
 During the World War II, all these British possessions and protectorates that collectively known as British Malaya were occupied by the Empire of Japan.